Meltham: Transport

+Currently, Meltham is served by a network of frequent bus services, including the 324 to Huddersfield operated by First West Yorkshire, the 335 between Slaithwaite and Holmfirth and 911 Meltham to Thurstonland via Honley operated by Stotts Coaches, and local route 933 operated by South Pennine Community Transport.

 Education

 Meltham itself contains three primary schools, namely Meltham Church of England (C of E) School, Meltham Moor Primary School and Helme (C of E) junior and infant school.
 Secondary schools serving Meltham primarily include Honley High School, Holmfirth High School and Colne Valley High School, all of which are located in neighbouring areas.

 Sport

 Meltham has active teams in a variety of sports, including football, cricket and rugby league.
-The football team, Meltham Athletic FC, currently play in the West Riding County Amateur Football League Premier Division.
-Notable honours include the West Riding Challenge Cup in 2005, the Huddersfield and District League on two occasions and the Barlow Cup 4 times (including three in a row 2003-05).
+The football team, Meltham Athletic FC, used to play in the West Riding County Amateur Football League Premier Division.
+Notable honours include the West Riding Challenge Cup in 2005, the Huddersfield and District League on two occasions and the Barlow Cup 4 times (including three in a row 2003–05).
 The cricket side, Meltham CC, has won the 1st XI Byrom Shield on 7 occasions and the Sykes Cup 8 times.
 The 1st XI and 2nd XI currently play in the Drakes Premierships 1 and 2 respectively.
 Notable ex-players include England international cricketer Ryan Sidebottom, Dilip Doshi (father of Nayan), Madan Lal and Shahid Mahmood.
 The rugby league side, Meltham All Blacks ARLFC, currently play in the Pennine League Division 4.